EllenMcG/PFDA/assignments/README.md

    - `project` (for the project work created as part of this module)
    - `my-work` (for labs done as part of this module)

-This sturcutre is shown below
+This structure is shown below

 ![repo structure](img/repo_structure.png)